Admissions at Xavier

 During these last 14 years, my colleagues have also demonstrated that care for me.
 Their friendships have sustained me, especially during the pandemic when teaching and learning were quite challenging.
 I’m grateful to work with such a compassionate and supportive faculty."

 In 1847, Fr.
 John Larkin, S.J. founded Xavier in Lower Manhattan.
 Three years later, the school moved to its current home in Chelsea, just west of Union Square.

-Our nearly 15,000 living alumni are a testament to Fr.
+Our over 15,000 living alumni are a testament to Fr.
 Larkin's vision.
 Some Sons of Xavier speak of what they learned about themselves during their commutes, in the classroom, or on the field.
 Others speak of taking intellectual risks in their math or Latin classes, while others discuss athletic or artistic interests they discovered on 16th Street.
 Nearly all mention profound relationships they developed with their teachers—passionate educators who challenged them to broaden and deepen their intellectual and spiritual horizons.

-Frequently, graduates speak about the care and support they received from guidance counselors or homeroom advisors, how they experienced spiritual “a-ha” moments on one of our student-led retreats, how they developed friendships over lunchtime conversations in the Quad or cafeteria, or how they felt themselves becoming men for and with others on a service or immersion trips in Tennessee, Mexico, Ecuador, and beyond.
+Frequently, graduates speak about the care and support they received from guidance counselors or homeroom advisors, how they experienced spiritual “a-ha” moments on one of our student-led retreats, how they developed friendships over lunchtime conversations in the Quad or cafeteria, or how they felt themselves becoming men for and with others on a service or immersion trips in Tennessee, Mexico, Dominican Republic, and beyond.

 No matter how they begin their reflections about their years on 16th Street, they frequently end with the sentiment that Xavier was and is their second home, a place where they were both cared for and challenged—a place that remains a beacon for her Sons decades after graduation.